Hello World

 Running the Program

-To execute the compiled Wasm binary, we can use any preferred Wasm runtime.
-In this example and in this book, we will use wasmtime, a popular and easy-to-use Wasm runtime.
+To execute the compiled WebAssembly module, we can use any preferred Wasm runtime.
+In this example and throughout this book, we will use wasmtime, a popular and easy-to-use Wasm runtime.
 You can install and learn more about wasmtime from its official website.

-Once you have wasmtime installed, you can run the hello_world.wasm binary using the following command:
+Once you have wasmtime installed, you can run the compiled module using the following command:

 On Linux or macOS: